Natf/cs346/Readme.txt

 The program will then run through the transactions in trans.txt and you will see the resulting data files and log files outputted in a seperate directory for each server.
 The directories are labelled after the ports that the servers are using.
 These are ports 9030-9039

+Finally you can edit the ip address that the servers will run on in the config.yml file.
+It's default is localhost